leanix/leanix-custom-reports/README.md

 Note: The script doesn't support any proxy setting (nodejs doesn't either).
 So, if you're behind a proxy, please contact us and we might figure out a solution.

 ### Publishing for github pages
 In order to publish the current master or develop branch to github pages the command ```publish.sh``` can be executed.
-Before doing this make shure that the dist directory is up-to-date by executing ```build.sh```.
+Before doing this make sure that the dist directory is up-to-date by executing ```build.sh```.

 * Execute build.sh
 * Commit everything
-* Execut publish.sh
+* Execute publish.sh